wmodes/blackrockstation/README.md

   `ExecStart=/usr/bin/python3 -u start.py scheduler`

 Change `scheduler` to whichever of the controllers you want your Rpi to take on the identity.
-Available controllers are **announce, crossing, lights, radio, scheduler, signal, train,** and **television.**

-Note that the radio, television, announce, and train controllers will each need their media files in their respective data directories.
+Available controllers are `announce`, `crossing`, `lights`, `radio`, `scheduler`, `signal`, `train`, and `television`.
+(Note that the radio, television, announce, and train controllers will each need their media files in their respective data directories.)

 Finally, from the blackrockstation root, enable `brs.service`: